MicrosoftDocs/power-platform/power-platform/admin/troubleshoot-set-up-sharepoint-online.md

 ![Documents](media/crm-itpro-crmo365tg-seldoc.png "Documents")

-1. Make sure you have the System Administrator security role or equivalent permissions in Dynamics 365 for Customer Engagement.
+1. Make sure you have the System Administrator security role or equivalent permissions in Dynamics 365 apps.
     Check your security role:
     1. Follow the steps in [View your user profile](/dynamics365/customer-engagement/basics/view-your-user-profile.md).
     2. Don’t have the correct permissions?
 Contact your system administrator.